The Most Common Livestreaming Issues—And How to Solve Them!

 • Optimize bitrate settings based on your internet speed (e.g., 4000-6000 kbps for 1080p).

-• Close unnecessary applications consuming bandwidth.
+• Close unnecessary applications consuming bandwidth, causing live streaming issues.

 2. Audio Problems